Moon Living Abroad in Australia by James M. Lane

 For anyone planning to move to Australia, Living Abroad in Australia” is a well-researched and practical companion that provides all the information and resources you need to make a successful transition to the “land down under.”

-For more information visit the publisher’s “Living Abroad in Australia” web page at www.moon.com/books/living-abroad/moon-living-abroad-australia-first-edition.
+For more information visit Moon’s “Living Abroad in Australia” webpage for more information on the book.